 The hardest pitches are those that are in front of a group of peers (especially when they’re potential clients).
-I remember when I first started networking and I didn’t have a prepared pitch.
+I remember when I started networking and I didn’t have a ready pitch.
 I stood up in front of just 15 business owners and delivered a 1-minute rant that in no way differentiated me from the other web designer in the room.
 (Luckily there weren’t any others in the room at the time.)

 These days, thanks to preparedness, I can convey my business concisely and confidently in a few short words in front of hundreds.